Colin Clark (economist): Move to Australia

 On 6 May 1938, he was appointed Government Statistician, Director of the Bureau of Industry, and Financial Advisor to the Queensland Treasury, and provided the State's first set of economic accounts in 1940.
-He also held the position of Deputy Director (Queensland) of the Commonwealth Department of War Organisation of Industry from 1942 to 1946.
+He also held the position of deputy director (Queensland) of the Commonwealth Department of War Organisation of Industry from 1942 to 1946.
 Clark resigned as Government Statistician on 28 February 1947 to become Under Secretary of the Queensland Department of Labour and Industry.

+Clark corresponded with the Eugenics Education Society in London and in 1937 gave the inaugural lecture to the Eugenics Society of Victoria, which he titled The Menace of Depopulation.
+He appeared alongside Norman Haire, Enid Lyons and Jessie Street in the controversial 1944 ABC Radio debate title "Population Unlimited?", where he described birth control as "filthy, vicious and disgusting" and a form of perversion.

 Unusually for a public servant he continued his academic work, publishing numerous articles on economics and preparing his book Conditions of Economic Progress which was published in 1940.

 Later years

 Carl Romme (left) and Clark receiving an honorary doctorate from Tilburg University in 1962.
 Clark's wife Marjorie stands between them.